Timmy00125/481_Robotics/Robo-Crab.md

 * To enable the robot to detect and avoid obstacles autonomously.

-* To integrate Bluetooth control for manual operation via a mobile device.

 * To promote understanding of robotics principles including motion control, power management, and sensor integration.

 ---